 Some research demonstrates a potential role for cherries and cherry extract in reducing gout flares.
 Gout is a form of arthritis.
 A gout flare, or “attack,” produces joint pain, swelling, and redness.

-One study by the Boston University School of Medicine found that eating cherries could help prevent gout attacks.
+One by the Boston University School of Medicine found that eating cherries could help prevent gout attacks.
 The study followed 633 gout patients for one year.
 Researchers looked at two-day intervals and found that those who consumed cherries over a two-day period had a 35 percent lower risk of gout attacks than the group that didn’t eat cherries at all.

 The science on a link between cherries and arthritis relief is still evolving.
 As the research continues, why not enjoy the delicious and healthy red fruit?
 Here are some ways to get more cherries into your diet: